game-ai-platform-team/tira-ai-local/README.md

 The log contains the PID (`623932`), return code (`1`) and the captured error message, which in this case is a Python traceback.
 As shown, the error occurred when attempting to randomly choose a move from an empty list.

-**Note**: The error message can only be captured from the last active pipe.
-If a new move is requested after a crash, the log will indicate that the error message couldn't be captured, as `stderr` cannot be retrieved from a broken pipe:
+**Note**: The error message can only be captured from the last active pipe once!
+If more than one new move is requested after a crash, the log will indicate that the error message couldn't be captured:

 ```
 ---------------------------------